hakki264ulku/RPG---A-SEARCH/README.md

+# RPG-A*SEARCH

 # :video_game: RPG With SDL2 & GO Language
 * This project is developed to practice basic programming skills and have an understanding of game development.
 * In the project, SDL2 library is used for the UI of the game.
+* This game is built with go language by using the basic game development practices and A* Search for the sake of artificial intelligence for monsters to be able to find and follow the player.

 # 🚀 Tech Stack
 * GO Language